Bed and Breakfast in beautiful city of Cienfuegos, Cuba

 and about $6. for a wonderful dinner of fish etc.

 I enjoyed Cienfuegos so much that I ended up staying three days, although I had planned only on two.

 The Pearl of the South is a great place to visit even for older travellers because it is flat and the sidewalks are not crowded.
 There are no touts or beggars.
 The malecon

 the Prado which runs for several blocks and is lined with benches, and where you will see Cubans rocking peacefully in the shade

 and the pedestrian mall are perfect for strolling; this nostalgic Colonial city is well worth a visit.
 And if you don't feel like walking, a bicitaxista will take you around at your leisure for about $2. an hour.

 If you know anyone going to Cuba who needs a nice, safe place to stay, here are the details:

-Norma and Oswaldo, Hostal Soto, Avenida 40, #3712 (between Calle 37 and Calle 39)Cienfuegos, Unfortunately, I don't have a recent email address or telephone number for them but you can find them upon arrival in Cienfuegos.
-Just hire a bicitaxi for a few dollars at the bus starion.
-Oswaldo and Norma can also offer their services to show you around; This would be a perfect place for a novice solo traveller. ps.
-B & B's are called Casas Particulares in Cuba.
-If you go to their place upon arrival and they are full, they will find you an adequate place to stay; there is always somewhere to stay :)
+Norma and Oswaldo, Hostal Soto, Avenida 40, #3712 (between Calle 37 and Calle 39)Cienfuegos, tel (01)(43)534596 Unfortunately, I don't have an email for them but you can find them upon arrival in Cienfuegos or call them from wherever you land. (also, Norma or Oswaldo can accompany you from the airport or the bus if you wish; they can also offer their services to show you around; This would be a perfect place for a novice solo traveller. ps.
+B & B's are called Casas Particulares in Cuba